maxchv/deploy-django-project/README.md

-# Quck setup django project on AWS EC2
+# Easy deploy django project on AWS EC2

-To install basic django project with postgresql, nginx and gunicorn you should simple run script  `setup.sh`
+To install basic django project with postgresql, nginx and gunicorn you should simple run the script `setup.sh`